statue-197446_1920.jpg

 Without transparency there can be no trust between Philadelphians and the police.
 Practices inside the Homicide Unit are largely hidden from the public.
 While some evidence of detective misconduct has been, and currently is, the subject of Philadelphia Police Internal Affairs investigations, those investigations are not made public.
 Information about those investigations cannot be generally accessed by defendants and/or their counsel much less the general public.
 Moreover, after a defendant is convicted, he no longer has a 'right' to discovery and cannot subpoena these records absent court approval.

-The Police Transparency Project is dedicated to fostering a fair and just criminal justice system by promoting transparency and accountability in law enforcement.
-Our mission is to rigorously identify, investigate, and document prosecutorial and police misconduct.
-Our meticulous data collection and analysis serves as a vital resource for attorneys, private investigators, and the wrongfully convicted during their criminal trials and appeals.
+Police Transparency Project (PTP) is a 501 (c) 3 organization that aims to ensure a just legal system by promoting transparency in law enforcement and criminal justice.
+Through our mission we identify, investigate and address police and prosecutorial misconduct in our legal system.
+Our data collection and analysis serves as a vital resource for attorneys, private investigators, and the wrongfully convicted during their criminal trials and appeals.

 Our comprehensive database is not just a tool for individual cases; it is a catalyst for broader systemic change.
 By highlighting patterns and practices of misconduct, including coercive interrogation techniques leading to false confessions, we provide essential insights for policy, directive, and legislative reforms.